 Management may be required to make a number of judgements and assumptions regarding the future and about other sources of estimation uncertainty at the end of the reporting period that may have a significant risk of resulting in a material adjustment to the reported amounts of assets and liabilities within the next financial year.
-The significant estimation uncertainty and other judgement made by management are set out below.
+The Company has no such significant judgements or estimation uncertainties.